JimmyTheNoob/ForceDisplayer/README.md

 To compile ForceDisplayer you need the FreePascal Compiler or the Lazarus IDE

-Now im gonna show you how to compile it in Lazarus BUT WAIT!
+Now im gonna show you how to compile it in Lazarus

 First you need to install Lazarus